-- · KBR has established an Ethics Hotline, where employees and others can report suspected inappropriate or unethical behaviour or human rights abuses, misconduct or violations of the Code of Business Conduct.
-KBR engages a third-party vendor to manage the Ethics Hotline, which permits reporters to maintain their anonymity. - · KBR's Legal Department (through its Business Integrity team) promptly and thoroughly investigates any report that may include indications of human rights abuses and contacts the appropriate authorities when appropriate. - · KBR's Supplier Code of Conduct affirms that KBR has zero tolerance for child or forced labour and trafficking in persons and requires suppliers to adhere to these principles. - · KBR conducts CTIPS/MSA audits/inspections of certain key subcontractors that include interviews and surveys of subcontractor employees, housing inspections, and prevailing wage reviews. - · KBR conducts restricted party screening on subcontractors and vendors to ensure KBR is not doing business with entities that are flagged for designated human rights abuses or other watchlists/sanctions. - · KBR conducts due diligence on certain business partners that include reviewing any derogatory information concerning human rights abuses when required. - During 2022, KBR delivered its online training programme to 47 'Tier 1' key suppliers across its non-US businesses to raise awareness in identifying and combatting modern slavery in the supply chain.
-The training achieved a success rate of 58% of those targeted suppliers completing the training. - · A desktop audit was then conducted on the identified 47 suppliers and subcontractors who specifically work with KBR in Tier 1, Tier 2, Tier 2 Watchlist, Tier 3 and Special Case countries (according to the US Department of State).
+- KBR's Global Procurement & Supply Chain Management Policy, as well as the Sustainable Supply Chain Charter set out the standards and goals to be adopted in the procurement of all goods, services and materials across all KBR activities.
+This includes commitments in respect of Human Rights and Labor Practices, that align to KBR's Sustainable Procurement Policy and its Supplier Code of Conduct. - KBR has established an Ethics Hotline, where employees and others can report suspected inappropriate or unethical behaviour or human rights abuses, misconduct or violations of the Code of Business Conduct.
+KBR engages a third-party vendor to manage the Ethics Hotline, which permits reporters to maintain their anonymity. - KBR's Legal Department (through its Business Integrity team) promptly and thoroughly investigates any report that may include indications of human rights abuses and contacts the appropriate authorities when appropriate. - KBR's Supplier Code of Conduct affirms that KBR has zero tolerance for child or forced labour and trafficking in persons and requires suppliers to adhere to these principles. - · KBR conducts CTIPS/MSA audits/inspections of certain key subcontractors that include interviews and surveys of subcontractor employees, housing inspections, and prevailing wage reviews. - KBR conducts restricted party screening on subcontractors and vendors to ensure KBR is not doing business with entities that are flagged for designated human rights abuses or other watchlists/sanctions.

+- · KBR conducts due diligence on certain business partners that include reviewing any derogatory information concerning human rights abuses when required. - During 2023, KBR delivered its online training programme to 50 'Tier 1' suppliers across its non-US businesses to raise awareness in identifying and combatting modern slavery in the supply chain.
+This is the third consecutive year that KBR has offered modern slavery training across its non-US businesses, with a 54% of targeted suppliers completing the training over that period. - A desktop audit was then conducted on the identified 50 suppliers and subcontractors who specifically work with KBR in Tier 1, Tier 2, Tier 2 Watchlist, Tier 3 and Special Case countries (according to the US Department of State).
+Since its inception in 2020, 44% of targeted suppliers have now been audited.